 CISOs know that mitigating risk to maintain cyber hygiene often turns into a game of whack-a-mole.
-A threat emerges, the threat is mitigated – only for the next threat to emerge.
-It’s almost impossible to get to 100% effective mitigation but, of course, a consistent approach helps.
+A threat emerges, and the threat is mitigated – only for the next threat to emerge.
+It’s almost impossible to get to 100% effective mitigation, but, of course, a consistent approach helps.

 Cyber hygiene is critical.
 Preventative measures, quick diagnosis, and fast action mitigate a large proportion of the security threats out there.
 The threat spectrum is continuous and fast-changing.
 It’s tough for time-pressured security teams to keep ahead.

 Staying on top of emerging cyber threats requires a strategic view.
 In this article, we explain why we think that automating threat mitigation as much as possible allows security teams to focus on more of a proactive, strategic approach to cyber hygiene.